TypeStrong/ts-loader/CONTRIBUTING.md

 If you would like to run just a single test then:

-`npm test -- --single-test nameOfTest`
+`npm run comparison-tests -- --single-test nameOfTest`

 ### Regenerating test data